LoyolaChicagoBooks/introcs-csharp/rst/classexamples.rst

 This introductory discussion could get you going, making a transformation.
-Go ahead and make the changes as far as you can: create project Game inside the current solution.
+Go ahead and make the changes as far as you can: create project GuessGame inside the current solution.
-Have a class Game for the Game instance, with instance variable ``big`` and method ``Play``.
+Have a class GuessGame for the GuessGame instance, with instance variable ``big`` and method ``Play``.

-You still need a static ``Main`` method to first create the Game object.
+You still need a static ``Main`` method to first create the GuessGame object.
 You could prompt the user for the value for ``big`` to send to the constructor.
 Once you have an object, you can call *instance method* ``Play``.
 What about parameters?
 What needs to change?